 To do this, they need to sell more, which, in turn, means – they need more clients.

-Yet, we keep on hearing, time and again, that it’s cheaper to keep existing customers than acquire new ones.
+It’s a lot cheaper to keep existing customers than acquire new ones.

-Allow me to remind you of just 1 killer fact: according to Marketing Metrics, the success rate of selling to an existing customer is 60-70%, while the success rate of selling to a new customer is only 5-20%!
+And according to Marketing Metrics, the success rate of selling to an existing customer is 60-70%, while the success rate of selling to a new customer is only 5-20%!

 Customer acquisition vs. customer retention